Sabicool/Medicine/01 Disciplines/Respiratory/Conditions/Pulmonary Embolism.md

 - See: [[Shortness of Breath, Cough and Haemopytsis|Dyspnoea]]
 - A small PE causes sudden dyspnoea, pleuritic pain and possibly haemoptysis, with few physical signs.
 Look for a low-grade pyrexia (>38°C), tachypnoea (>20/min), tachycardia and a pleural rub
 - A major PE causes dyspnoea, chest pain and light-headedness or collapse, followed by recovery.
 Look for cyanosis, tachycardia, hypotension, a parasternal heave, raised JVP and a loud delayed pulmonary second sound
+- Clinical signs of a DVT may be present
 # Investigations
 ## Bedside
 - Weight